aps4934/netflix-clone/README.md

 🙏 Acknowledgements
 -------------------------------------------------------------------------------
 - Netflix UI inspiration / designs
+- TMDB API for movie and TV show data
 - Tutorials, blogs, and open-source projects that helped you
-- Libraries & tools used (React, Express, etc.)
+- Libraries & tools used (React, FastAPI, Tailwind CSS, etc.)

 -------------------------------------------------------------------------------
 Made with ❤️ by Aditya Pratap Singh (https://github.com/aps4934)